ivanovsaleksejs/lautari/README.md

 ### Main objective

-The main objective of the game is to gain control over the center.
-This is achieved by placing a promoted piece in the center and positioning any two pieces in two opposite cells within the inner circle.
-This configuration must be maintained for three consecutive turns to secure victory.
+The main objective of the game is to gain control of the center.
+This is accomplished by placing a promoted piece in the center and positioning any two pieces in opposite cells within the inner circle.
+This configuration must remain intact for one turn to secure victory.
+For the black player, victory is automatic since the turn ends after their move.
+The white player, however, must ensure that black cannot disrupt the configuration during their turn.
+This rule balances the slight speed advantage white has at the start of the game.

 ![Winning position](src/images/winning.png)